petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/category-facet.md

 Select the vocabularies and categories to display in the facet.

 !!! important
-    If you're upgrading from a Liferay version or update prior to 7.4 Update/GA 48 and there are already categorized assets in the system, re-index all search indexes to include the necessary `assetVocabularyCategoryIds` field in the search documents.
+    If you're upgrading from a Liferay version or update prior to 7.4 Update/GA 48 and there are already categorized assets in the system, reindex all search indexes to include the necessary `assetVocabularyCategoryIds` field in the search documents.

 ![Select the vocabulary.](./category-facet/images/06.png)